-In order to achieve quality in the work processes everyone in the company must use the tool for quality assurance in the same way.
+In order to achieve quality in the work processes, everyone in the company must use the tool for quality assurance in the same way.
 This gives a synergy effect.

 Quality must be achieved all the time

-Quality is not something that should be checked after the work has been completed, it should be a natural part of the whole project.
+Quality is not something that should be checked after the work has been completed.
+It should be a natural part of the whole project.

-To achieve this, all employees must have access to continuously updated information about the work processes.
+To achieve this, all the employees must have access to continuously updated information about the work processes.
 When there is a change in a routine, everyone must be notified.
 Make it possible for the employee to go in and update task descriptions themselves so that it is even easier to understand what to do the next time the task is to be carried out.

 A well-designed quality system provides security

-Deviation control - a good tool for learning
+Non-conformity control – a good tool for learning

 We will go into more detail about deviation management in a later blog post.
 Sign up for our email list to be notified of new blog posts.
-In the meantime, you can take a look at the free guides from Moment, if you want to learn something new today.
+In the meantime, you can take a look at the free guides from Milient, if you want to learn something new today.